phil-d-wilson/balenaLocating-ML/README.md

 ![beacons](https://i.ibb.co/0KRsHvG/Beacons.jpg)
 Awesome!
 Now to send them to the IOT Hub.
 I've done this part before as well, albeit using Microsoft's [IOT Edge](https://azure.microsoft.com/en-gb/services/iot-edge/) framework and C#.
 Still how hard can it be using Python?!?
 ![Disconnects](https://i.ibb.co/7bcd340/Disconnect-Exception.jpg)
-Firstly, what immediately became apparent here, is that even without entering into Balena's excellent Local Mode
+Firstly, what immediately became apparent here, is that even without entering into Balena's excellent [Local Mode](https://www.balena.io/docs/learn/develop/local-mode/#develop-locally), the development-feedback loop was tight and easy to use.
+I pushed my app using the CLI, watched the build process run (I used Visual Studio Code and the terminal - it puts my code and build process in the same window which I like!):
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjA0ODY3MjE1OSwtMzgzMDgxODgwLC0xNz
+eyJoaXN0b3J5IjpbMTg5NTI3NDQzNiwtMzgzMDgxODgwLC0xNz
 IyNzM1NDQ1LDE5Nzc1NjA1NzAsMTk0OTkwODAyMiwxMzE3NDcw
 ODEzLDQ4NjIzOTA3NSwtMTUzNjUzMDU4NF19
 -->